Wofford to Present 'True West' in Theatre Faculty Showcase - Spartanburg.com

 Wofford Theatre’s upcoming production of “True West” is as much a tribute to the playwright, the late Sam Shepard, as it is a valuable educational experience for students.

-“True West,” opening Wednesday, Feb.
-28, is the inaugural professional production in the Sallenger Sisters Black Box Theatre in the Rosalind Sallenger Richardson Center for the Arts.
-Performances will be held at 8 nightly through Saturday, March 3, with a 2 p.m. matinee on Saturday as well.
+“True West,” is the inaugural professional production in the Sallenger Sisters Black Box Theatre in the Rosalind Sallenger Richardson Center for the Arts.
+Performances will be held at 8:00 pm nightly through Saturday, March 3th, with a 2:00 pm matinee on Saturday as well.

 The play also will be Wofford’s inaugural faculty showcase, starring Dr. Mark Ferguson, the Department of Theatre’s chairman and director of Wofford Theatre, and Daniel Day, assistant professor of theatre.
 Daniel Murray, department chair of acting/movement at the South Carolina Governor’s School for the Arts and Humanities, is directing the production, which will feature student theatre majors as actors and crew.